beezee/advanced-scala-book-club/src/main/scala/typeclasses/README.md

 *  Flexibility of a decorator (can enhance types you don't own)
 *  Injectible implementations

-Look at the programs in the files in this directory.
+Look at the Program objects at the bottom of each file in this directory.

 In the version that uses inheritance, you have a choice.
 Both options have some drawbacks.